JaideepPrasad/Data-Science/Machine Learning/Clustering/Mall Customer Segmentaion/README.md

    - Missing Data:
       - using dataframe.info() we see that there are 200 entries overall and all columns have 200 rows, so there is no missing data
    - Data Exploration:
-      - use pairplot and found 2 relationships, spendingscore and age: young people buy more, spending score and annual income: relationship unknown
+      - use pairplot and found 2 relationships, spending score and age: young people buy more, spending score and annual income: relationship unknown
       - ![Capture](https://user-images.githubusercontent.com/32663193/122116722-f10f7080-cdf3-11eb-98d0-72c79cebcdb2.PNG)
    - Data Encoding:
-      - encode encode gender however this isnt necessary as gender doesn't seem to play a role in this realtionship
+      - encode gender however this isn't necessary as gender doesn't seem to play a role in this relationship
    - Feature Selections:
       - select spending score and annual income